hugnol/TestrRepo/README.md

-# Dobot Maigician with Python - Starter Guide
+# Dobot Magician with Python - Starter Guide

 *Disclaimer: This guide will cover starting out with the DoBot Magician using Windows.
 No other operating system is guaranteed to work with the method bellow, but it will be similar.*